-Nail biting may lead to dental, periodontal, gingival damage, orthodontic damage, entry of germs into the body, infections and pain, health and social consequences and more…
+Nail biting may lead to dental damage, periodontal damage, gingival damage, orthodontic damage, entry of germs into the body, infections and pain, health and social consequences, and more.

 General Information About Nail Biting

-- TMJ issues – “jaw” problems such as facial pain or clicking or popping in the area of the temporomandibular joint (TMJ).
-Although there are many causes of TMJ pain and disorders and it is sometimes difficult to find the cause(s), Hughston Sports Medicine Foundation (www.hughston.com) reports that negative oral habits including nail biting are often the causative factor in younger people with symptoms.
+- TMJ issues refer to jaw problems such as facial pain, or clicking or popping in the area of the temporomandibular joint (TMJ).
+Although there are many causes of TMJ pain and disorders, and it is sometimes difficult to find the cause(s), the Hughston Sports Medicine Foundation (www.hughston.com) reports that negative oral habits including nail biting are often the causative factor in younger people with symptoms.
 This is because nail biting and other noxious oral habits put the jaw in an abnormal position that results in wear and tear of the TMJ.